netbrain/zwift/docs/advanced/volume-variant.md

 ---
-title: Minimal Variant
+title: Volume Variant
 parent: Advanced
 nav_order: 4
 ---

-# Minimal Variant (Volume-Based)
+# Volume Variant

 The default mode mounts only the Zwift documents directory as a volume.
-The **minimal variant** mounts the entire `/home/user` directory as a persistent volume instead.
+The **volume variant** mounts the entire `/home/user` directory as a persistent volume instead.
 On first run, the container runtime automatically populates the volume from the image contents — no separate installation step needed.